guoyongcs/DRN/README.md

 <p align="center">
 <img src="imgs/data.png" alt="Dual Regression Scheme" width="100%" align=center />
 </p>
-You may also revise the code of dataloader to load your own data.

 You can use the following script to obtain the testing results: